EffectOrientedProgramming/book/Chapters/04_Initialization.md

 It completes when the first Effect succeeds and cancels the losing Effect, using the Effect System's cancellation mechanism.

 By default, in ZIO Test, the clock does not change unless instructed to.
-Calling a time based Effect like `timeout` would hang indefinitely with a warning like:
+Calling a time-based Effect like `timeout` would hang indefinitely with a warning like:

 ```terminal
 Warning: A test is using time, but is not